 Transmission outages are reviewed in order to determine whether they limit market access and, if so, whether the outages are justified.
-There were 398 transmission outages that were included in the AFC model builder process on elements rated 100 kV and higher during the period of study.
-We reviewed a subset of these outages with a focus on conditions that would have reduced transfer capability on the key flowgates when TSRs were refused or schedules were curtailed.
+There were 425 transmission outages that were included in the AFC model builder process on elements rated 100 kV and higher during the period of study.
+We reviewed the dates noted in the wholesale electricity price section of this report and a subset of these outages with a focus on conditions that would have reduced transfer capability on the key flowgates when TSRs were refused or schedules were curtailed.
 We identified the following transmission outages as potentially relevant to the market based on how the outage affected the key flowgates discussed above (see Figure 8):